How to remove Chrome extensions

 In addition to researching extensions before you install, also remember that extensions—just like any other software—require maintenance updates.
 Browsers like Chrome (and Brave) automatically update extensions for you to ensure you’re always running the latest version, but if you’re ever in doubt you can check your version against the latest available in the Web Store.

-Keep your browser light
+Optimize performance by keeping your browser light

 Again, extensions are just little pieces of software.
 As with any other software, the more you have on your device (or in your browser) the more likely you are to see slowdowns or other performance issues.
 Removing unused extensions can improve your browser speed and computer performance (especially if the extension is constantly running in the background).